 Establishing true identity is a complex and nuanced task.
 But if you resolve and manage identity right, it will allow you to understand a tremendous amount about customers at specific moments in time.
 Customer identity can be one of the most valuable, unique and proprietary assets that a brand owns.

-As a recent Forrester report points out, accurately establishing customer identity is one of the most vexing challenges facing brand marketers today.
+Accurately establishing customer identity is one of the most challenging issues facing brand marketers today.
 But it’s a challenge that marketing organizations must meet since customer identity can be one of the most valuable, unique and proprietary assets that a brand owns.

 A good starting point is to create a solid framework for resolving cross channel, multi device, online-offline identity.